Ballylongford: Economy and amenities

 Ballylongford parish is within the Roman Catholic Diocese of Kerry and is served by the church of St Mary, Asdee, and the church of St Michael the Archangel, Ballylongford.
 The latter church was built in the 1870s to a Hiberno Romanesque style.
 A former church in the area, Aghavallin church, on the edge of Ballylongford, dates from the 14th century.
-Now in ruin, at different times it served both the Roman Catholic and Church of Ireland adherents of the area, before it was closed in 1829 and a new church built on the opposite side of the road.
+Now in ruin, at different times, it served both the Roman Catholic and Church of Ireland adherents of the area before it was closed in 1829, and a new church was built on the opposite side of the road.